vlingo/xoom-designer/DEV-GUIDE.md

 </code>
 </pre>

-Eventually, some peripherals points in the code are also involved.
+Eventually, some peripheral points in the code are also involved.
 The following list are mainly related when a new template file is added:

 1. Create a enum value in [CodeTemplateFile](https://github.com/vlingo/vlingo-xoom-starter/blob/master/src/main/java/io/vlingo/xoom/starter/task/template/code/CodeTemplateFile.java) passing the template filename (without extension) in the construtor.
 Example: